Care and Maintenance Instructions

 *Most cushions are vacuum sealed to reduce shipping charges.

+Some cushions have foam wrapped in plastic.
 Follow instructions on this orange card for applying the sealing sticker plastic foam covering before use*

 Since foam will absorb water, there are three things that are employed.